IEEE Photonics Society

 Prof. Seok-Hyun (Andy) Yun, Harvard Medical School, Boston, MA

-In Vivo Cell Tracking - Application To Transplantation Biology PDF
+In Vivo Cell Tracking - Application To Transplantation Biology Slides

 Dr. Charles Lin, Massachusetts General Hospital, Boston, MA